teivah/100-go-mistakes/docs/89-benchmarks.md

 ???+ note

-    Why not assign the result of the popcnt call directly to global to simplify the test?
+    Why not assign the result of the popcnt call directly to Global to simplify the test?
 Writing to a global variable is slower than writing to a local variable (these concepts are discussed in 100 Go Mistakes, mistake #95: “[Not understanding stack vs. heap](https://100go.co#not-understanding-stack-vs-heap-95)”).
 Therefore, we should write each result to a local variable to limit the footprint during each loop iteration.

 If we run these two benchmarks, we now get a significant difference in the results: